 Abstract.
 The MARINE hydrological model is a distributed model dedicated to flash flood simulation.
-Recent developments of the MARINE model are exploited in this work: on the one hand, formerly relying on water height, transfers of water through the subsurface, formerly relying on water height, now take place in a homogeneous soil column based on the volumetric soil water content soil saturation degree (SSF model).
-On the other hand, the soil column is divided into two layers, which represent

-- 5 respectively the upper soil layer and the deep weathered rocks (SSF-DWF model).
-The aim of the present work is to assess the performances accuracy of these new representations for the simulation of soil saturation moisture during flash flood events.
+Recent developments of the MARINE model are exploited in this work: on the one hand, transfers of water through the subsurface, formerly relying on water height, now take place in a homogeneous soil column based on the soil saturation degree (SSF model).
+On the other hand, the soil column is divided into two layers, which represent respectively the upper soil layer and the deep weathered rocks (SSF-DWF model).
+The aim of the present work is to assess the accuracy of these new representations for the simulation of soil moisture during flash flood events.
 An exploration of the various products available in the literature for soil moisture estimation is performed.
-The performances efficiency of the models are for soil saturation degree simulation is estimated with respect to several soil moisture products, either at the local scale or spatially extended distributed: i) The gridded soil moisture product provided by the operational - 10 modeling chain SAFRAN-ISBA-MODCOU; ii) The gridded soil moisture product provided by the LDAS-Monde assimilation chain, based on the ISBA-a-gs land surface model and assimilating satellite derived data; iii) the upper soil moisture water content hourly measurements taken from the SMOSMANIA observation network; iv) The Soil Water Index provided by the Copernicus Global Land Service (CGLS), derived from Sentinel1/C-band SAR and ASCAT satellite data.
+The efficiency of the models for soil saturation degree simulation is estimated with respect to several products, either at the local scale or spatially distributed: i) The gridded soil moisture product provided by the operational modeling chain SAFRAN-ISBA-MODCOU; ii) The gridded soil moisture product provided by the LDAS-Monde assimilation chain, based on the ISBA-a-gs land surface model and assimilating satellite derived data; iii) the upper soil water content hourly measurements taken from the SMOSMANIA observation network; iv) The Soil Water Index provided by the Copernicus Global Land Service (CGLS), derived from Sentinel1/C-band SAR and ASCAT satellite data.
 The case study is performed over two French Mediterranean catchments impacted by flash flood events over the 2017-2019 period.
-The local - 15 comparison of the MARINE outputs with the SMOSMANIA measurements, as well as the comparison at the basin scale of the MARINE outputs with the gridded LDAS-Monde and CGLS data lead to the same conclusionsfollowing conclusion: both the dynamics and the amplitudes of the soil moisture saturation degree simulated with the SSF and SSF-DWF models are better correlated with both the SMOSMANIA measurements and the LDAS-Monde data than the outputs of the base model.
-The opportunity of improving Finally, the soil saturation degree simulated by the two-layers model calibration is then - 20 discussed for the deep layer is compared to the soil saturation degree provided by the LDAS-Monde product at corresponding depths.
-In conclusion, the developments presented for the representation of subsurface flow in the MARINE model enhance the soil moisture saturation degree simulation during flash floods, with respect to both gridded data and local soil moisture measurements.
+The local comparison of the MARINE outputs with the SMOSMANIA measurements, as well as the comparison at the basin scale of the MARINE outputs with the gridded LDAS-Monde and CGLS data lead to the following conclusion: both the dynamics and the amplitudes of the soil saturation degree simulated with the SSF and SSF-DWF models are better correlated with both the SMOSMANIA measurements and the LDAS-Monde data than the outputs of the base model.
+Finally, the soil saturation degree simulated by the two-layers model for the deep layer is compared to the soil saturation degree provided by the LDAS-Monde product at corresponding depths.
+In conclusion, the developments presented for the representation of subsurface flow in the MARINE model enhance the soil saturation degree simulation during flash floods, with respect to both gridded data and local soil moisture measurements.